 Kingdom Now Theology, a branch of postmillenial Dominion Theology, states that although Satan has been in control of the world since the Fall, God is looking for people who will help him take back dominion.
 Those who yield themselves to the authority of God’s apostles and prophets will take control of the kingdoms of this world, being defined as all social institutions, the “kingdom” of education, the “kingdom” of science, the “kingdom” of the arts, etc. [“An Examination of Kingdom Theology”.
 Apologetics Index.
 Retrieved 30 January 2011.]

 Most people think things are getting worse rather than better.
 There is no evidence that the church, through the spread of the gospel, is purifying the world.
 Conversely, all one need do is look around to see that the world is polluting the church in perfect fulfillment of 2 Tim.
 3:1-5, which describes the decline of the church in the last days.

-Scripture makes it clear that the end of the age will not be characterized by world revival.
-It will be the Antichrist’s ultimate hour of power, cut short not by the universal spread of the gospel but by the Day of the Lord judgment.
+I don’t believe Scripture depicts the end of the age characterized by world revival.
+Instead, I believe It will be the Antichrist’s ultimate hour of power, cut short not by the universal spread of the gospel but by the Day of the Lord judgment.